 Pickling is a great way to preserve the season’s bounty for off-season enjoyment.
-It is also a great way to enjoy a favorite product like our watermelon radishes in a different way.
-Besides that, we simply love pickles of any kind.
+It is also a great way to enjoy a favorite product like radishes in a different way.

-We use our watermelon radishes, in this recipe but you can pickle our daikon, white, and even table radishes using this recipe.
-If you do the only change is that with smaller radishes you may not need the wide mouth canning jars.
+Here we use our watermelon radishes, in this recipe but you can pickle our daikon, white, and even table radishes using this recipe.
+The only change is that with smaller radishes you may not need the wide mouth canning jars.

 Note: There are three basic kinds of pickling: quick pickles, meant to be eaten within 7 days; cold pickled, meant to be eaten within 30 days and stored in the fridge; and pasteurized, meant to be eaten within 1 year and stored (unopened) at room temperature.